26. April, 2023

 We found that Matter keeps up with most of its security claims.
 We pointed out some of the weaknesses that manufacturers might want to address to further strengthen the security of their products.
 The presented weaknesses were taken from a master’s thesis by Melissa Loos, which was created atin cooperation with .
 It is publicly released at the .
 Feel free to contact us if you want our help in further improving the security of your Matter products.

 References / Credits

-Credits: The elaborations associated with this subject are part of the results of a Master’s thesis by Melissa Loos created at SCHUTZWERK GmbH in cooperation with Ulm University .
+Credits: The elaborations associated with this subject are part of the results of a Master’s thesis by Melissa Loos created atin cooperation with .